Indiana Jones

-Indiana Jones is an American media franchise based on the adventures of Dr. Henry Walton "Indiana" Jones, Jr., a fictional professor of archaeology, that began in 1981 with the film Raiders of the Lost Ark.
-In 1984, a prequel, The Temple of Doom, was released, and in 1989, a sequel, The Last Crusade.
-A fourth film followed in 2008, titled The Kingdom of the Crystal Skull.
-A fifth film, titled The Dial of Destiny, is in production and is scheduled to be released in 2023.
-The series was created by George Lucas and stars Harrison Ford as Indiana Jones.
-The first four films were directed by Steven Spielberg, who worked closely with Lucas during their production.

-In 1992, the franchise expanded to a television series with The Young Indiana Jones Chronicles, portraying the character in his childhood and youth, and including adventures with his parents.
+Indiana Jones is an American media franchise consisting of five films and a prequel television series, along with games, comics, and tie-in novels, that depicts the adventures of Dr. Henry Walton "Indiana" Jones, Jr. (portrayed in all films by Harrison Ford), a fictional professor of archaeology.

+The series began in 1981 with the film Raiders of the Lost Ark.
+In 1984, a prequel, Indiana Jones and the Temple of Doom, was released, and in 1989, a sequel, Indiana Jones and the Last Crusade.
+A fourth film followed in 2008, titled Indiana Jones and the Kingdom of the Crystal Skull.
+A fifth and final film, titled Indiana Jones and the Dial of Destiny, was theatrically released on June 30, 2023.
+The series was created by George Lucas.
+The first four films were directed by Steven Spielberg, who worked closely with Lucas during their production, while the fifth film was directed by James Mangold.
+In 1992, the franchise expanded to a television series with The Young Indiana Jones Chronicles, exploring the character in his childhood and youth.
+It included adventures with his parents and real life historical figures from the early twentieth century.

 Marvel Comics began publishing The Further Adventures of Indiana Jones in 1983, and Dark Horse Comics gained the comic book rights to the character in 1991.
 Novelizations of the films have been published, as well as many novels with original adventures, including a series of German novels by Wolfgang Hohlbein, twelve novels set before the films published by Bantam Books, and a series set during the character's childhood inspired by the television show.
 Numerous Indiana Jones video games have been released since 1982.